topo-gps/ios-manual/en/routes/routes_load.rst

 Loading routes
 --------------
-To load a route on the map, you first have to open the :ref:`routes screen <sec-routes-screen>` by tapping the :ref:`route button <sec-route-button>` on the dashboard.
+To load a route on the map, you first have to open the :ref:`routes screen <sec-routes-screen>` by tapping the :ref:`route button <ss-route-button>` on the dashboard.
 Then select the tab 'Routes' in the bottom to show the locally saved routes.

 An example of the the routes screen that appears is displayed below: